guanlongzhao/ppg-gmm/README.md

     - Make sure the aligner binary file is executable on your machine
 - Install `mcep-sptk-matlab`
     - Run `script/installMcepSptkMatlab.m` in Matlab
-    - Note that you need a working C/C++ compiler installed and Matlab has to be configured to use that compiler
+    - Note that you need a working C/C++ compiler installed, and Matlab has to be configured to use that compiler
     - See the [documentation](https://www.mathworks.com/help/matlab/ref/mex.html) for the `mex` function in Matlab for more details
 - Configure `kaldi-posteriorgram`
     - Set `KALDI_ROOT` in `dependency/kaldi-posteriorgram/path.sh` to the root directory of your Kaldi installation (e.g., `/home/kaldi`)
-    - Give execution permission to all `.sh` files
+    - Give execute permission to all `.sh` files.
+For example, `chmod u+x *.sh`
 - Configure `function/dataPrep.m`
     - Set `aligner` to the absolute path of the Montreal Forced Aligner binary (the `mfa_align` file, e.g., `/home/mfa/mfa_align`)
     - Set `dictionary` to the absolute path of the Montreal Forced Aligner dictionary file.
-If you do not have one, you can download it [here](link)
+If you do not have one, you can download it [here](https://psi.engr.tamu.edu/wp-content/uploads/2019/04/dictionary.txt)
     - Set `acousticModel` to the absolute path of the Montreal Forced Aligner pre-trained model (the `english.zip` file, e.g., `/home/mfa/english.zip`)

 ## Add to search path
 Add all dependencies (packages under `dependency`) and `function` to the Matlab search path
-- Use the Matlab GUI tool `Set Path`
+- Use the Matlab GUI tool `Set Path`, or
-- Run `script/addDependencies.m` in Matlab, note that this will only add the dependencies for the current Matlab session
+- Run `script/addDependencies.m` in Matlab, note that this will only add the dependencies to the search path of the current Matlab session

 ## Run tests
 - **Prepare test data [important]**: in Matlab, run the script `script/prepareFixturesForTests.m`